glennmusa/dchelicopterwatch/README.md

 # dchelicopterwatch
-An app that tries to identify the helicopters of Washington DC.
+An app that tries to identify the helicopters of Washington DC